How landscape photographer Erin Babnik captures epic photos without leaving a trace

 What advice would you give someone who wants to get started with landscape photography?

 Explore and experiment a lot.
 That’s the way that I developed as a landscape photographer.
 And I really stand by it.
 Learning to see is the most critical part of really developing as a photographer and the best way to do that is to get out and experiment with things.
 Try things and find things to photograph.
-I say often that exploration is the key to creativity because the more that you find to photograph, the more that you find yourself.
+I say often that exploration is the key to because the more that you find to photograph, the more that you find yourself.
 So if you can get out there and find stuff, you’ll shortcut across that barren landscape of all the stuff that has been seen so often that people don’t respond to it anymore.

 Go to the stuff that excites you.
-Follow your own nose and you’ll probably progress more quickly and hit upon solutions that are more exciting to you sooner.
+Follow your own and you’ll probably progress more quickly and hit upon solutions that are more exciting to you sooner.
 See for yourself, but also have some other fresh eyes on it to help you see what you may not be noticing.

 Death Valley National Park, California (2016)